FridaySalami/cookbook-chefstore/src/content/recipes/spiced-lamb-mint-sausage-rolls.md

 ## Why You'll Love This

-These rolls walk the line between **proper pub food** and **midweek marvel**.
-They’re flaky and rich, spiced with cumin and coriander, and cooled off with a tangy tahini-mint yoghurt dip.
-Serve 'em hot, warm, or smuggled into a lunchbox.
+These sausage rolls aren’t messing about.
+They come wrapped in golden pastry, sure, but inside is a filling that brings warmth, boldness, and just the right lift of mint.
+Cumin and coriander give a deep, earthy rhythm.
+Cinnamon adds a hum of sweetness underneath.
+And then the tahini mint yoghurt comes in, cool, creamy, and a little tangy to tie it all together.

+They’re at home on a party platter, in a packed lunch, or eaten standing at the counter before they’ve even cooled.
+Comfort food, with a bit of flair.
+Honest and flaky, with just enough spice to make you pause.

 ## Ingredients

 ### For the Sausage Rolls

-- 500g lamb mince
+- 500g Lamb Mince
-- 1 small onion, finely grated
+- 1 Small Onion
-- 2 garlic cloves, minced
+- 2 Garlic Cloves
-- 1 tsp ground cumin
+- 1 Teaspoon Ground Cumin
-- 1 tsp ground coriander
+- 1 Teaspoon Ground Coriander
-- 1 tsp smoked paprika
+- 1 Teaspoon Smoked Paprika
-- ½ tsp cinnamon
+- 1/2 Teaspoon Cinnamon
-- 1 tbsp Colman's Mint Sauce
+- 1 Tablespoon Mint Sauce
-- 2 tbsp fresh chopped parsley or mint (or 1 tsp dried mint)
+- 2 Tablespoons Chopped Fresh Mint or Parsley
-- Salt & pepper to taste
+- Salt
+- Black Pepper
-- 1 sheet ready-rolled puff pastry
+- 1 Sheet Ready-Rolled Puff Pastry
-- 1 egg, beaten (for glazing)
+- 1 Egg
-- Sesame seeds, for topping (optional)
+- Sesame Seeds (Optional)

 ### For the Mint Tahini Yoghurt Dip

-- 2 tbsp Lefktro Tahini
+- 2 Tablespoons Tahini
-- 3 tbsp natural yoghurt
+- 3 Tablespoons Natural Yoghurt
-- 1 tsp Colman’s Mint Sauce
+- 1 Teaspoon Mint Sauce
-- 1 tsp lemon juice
+- 1 Teaspoon Lemon Juice
-- Salt to taste
+- Salt

 ## Instructions

-### 1. Make the Filling
+### Make the Filling

-1. In a bowl, mix lamb, onion, garlic, spices, mint sauce, herbs, salt and pepper.
-2. Combine well but don’t overwork it—just enough to bring it together.
+1. Add the lamb mince to a large bowl.
+Grate the onion and garlic directly into the bowl.
+2. Sprinkle over the cumin, coriander, paprika, cinnamon, and a generous pinch each of salt and pepper.
+3. Add the mint sauce and herbs.
+Mix everything together with your hands or a fork until just combined.
+Don’t overwork it.

-### 2. Roll and Bake
+### Shape and Bake

-1. Preheat oven to 200°C (fan).
+4. Preheat your oven to 200°C and line a baking tray with parchment.
-2. Unroll puff pastry and cut lengthwise into two long strips.
+5. Unroll the puff pastry and cut lengthways into two even strips.
-3. Divide the lamb mixture in half and form into logs down the centre of each strip.
+6. Divide the lamb filling in half and form each half into a long sausage shape down the middle of each pastry strip.
-4. Fold pastry over and seal edges with water.
+7. Brush one long edge of the pastry with water.
+Fold the other side over the filling and press to seal.
 Place seam-side down.
-5. Cut into rolls, glaze with beaten egg, and sprinkle sesame seeds if using.
+8. Slice into individual rolls.
+Brush the tops with beaten egg and sprinkle with sesame seeds if using.
-6. Bake on parchment-lined tray for 20–25 minutes until golden and cooked through.
+9. Arrange on the tray and bake for 20 to 25 minutes or until golden brown and cooked through.

-### 3. Make the Dip
+### Make the Dip

-1. Whisk together tahini, yoghurt, mint sauce, lemon juice, and a pinch of salt until smooth.
+10. In a small bowl, whisk together the tahini, yoghurt, mint sauce, lemon juice, and a pinch of salt.
-2. Add a splash of water if needed to loosen.
+11. If the dip is too thick, add a splash of cold water to loosen it to your liking.

 ## Tips

-- These freeze brilliantly—assemble raw, freeze on trays, then bag and bake from frozen.
+- Assemble the rolls ahead and freeze before baking.
+Bake straight from frozen—just add 5 to 10 extra minutes in the oven.
-- Fancy it hotter?
-Add chilli flakes or harissa to the lamb mix.
+- Add a pinch of chilli flakes or a spoonful of harissa to the lamb for extra heat.
-- Serve with pickles or a chopped salad to freshen things up.
+- Serve with crisp salad leaves or pickled onions for brightness and crunch.

 ## Goes Great With

-- Firefly Kiwi, Lime & Mint drink
+- A Minty Sparkling Drink or Light Lager
+- Herby Couscous or Spiced Roasted Veg
-- A big bowl of chips or salad
+- A rainy afternoon and a kitchen full of spice
-- Quiet kitchen, radio on, rain at the window